IN THIS ARTICLE

 Backlinks, on the other hand, refer to the number of links that point to your content from other websites.
 This is a valuable metric because it indicates that other websites view your content as high-quality and relevant to their own audiences.
 Backlinks also have a positive impact on search engine rankings, as they indicate to search engines that your content is valuable and trustworthy.

 By analysing content shares and backlinks, you can gain insights into the effectiveness of your content in attracting and engaging your target audience.
 You can also identify which pieces of content are performing well and which may require improvement.
-Additionally, you can use this information to refine your content strategy and to optimize your content for greater visibility, engagement, and conversions.
+Additionally, you can use this information to refine your content marketing strategy and to optimise your content for greater visibility, engagement, and conversions.

 Conversions